 I'll rate them 'A' on Christian Leadership.As an alumni my high school diploma was not accepted in a University I was told that the high school was not accredited therefore I needed to get my GED... what a disapointment.

 First Baptist Church School is a private high school in Long Beach.
-The principal of First Baptist Church School is Mr. Timothy Egge, who can be contacted at firstname.lastname@example.org.
-135 students attend First Baptist Church School and identify primarily as Asian; Hispanic; and Black, non-Hispanic.
+The principal of First Baptist Church School is Mr. Timothy Egge, whose e-mail is firstname.lastname@example.org.
+135 students go to First Baptist Church School and identify primarily as Asian; Hispanic; and Black, non-Hispanic.
 The ratio of students to teachers at First Baptist Church School is 16:1.
 Renaissance High School for the Arts is one of the nearest high schools.

 - Drawing painting

 - Theater drama

 I am an alumni of FBCS.
 First Baptist Church School is a great place but I have to agree the education there is not the best.
 The rules are not stable either.
 Some teachers are careless about teaching and gives you free periods when students are supposed to be learning.
 Students get loose about learning and slack off at school and does not learn anything...
 The first thing this school needs to do in order to improve is to pick better teachers that actually knows what they are doing.
 School is a place where you learn.
 It's not a playground.
 Students need to learn for their future whether they will be in ministry or not.

 I was first disappointed in the staff changes but waited for time to tell before I judged.
 The new principals are doing a tremendous job and I believe the school is the better for it.

 I am a former student of FBCS and I would really recommend it it's amazing!
 The experience is awesome and it has really prepared me for high school!
 DDD